chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 ### 📚 Courses

 - **Programming for Data Science**

-A module introducing algorithms for large-scale data analysis, covering methods such as PCA, clustering, Markov chains, bandit models, supervised learning, neural networks, Gaussian processes, and parallel computing, with implementation in R.
+  A module that introduces algorithms and programming techniques for large-scale data analysis.
+Topics include dimensionality reduction (PCA), clustering, Markov chains, bandit models, supervised learning, neural networks, Gaussian processes, and parallel computing, with practical implementation in R.

 ---

 ### 🧑‍🏫 Supervision and Mentorship

-- Supervised numerous MSc dissertations in statistics and machine learning.
+- Supervised numerous MSc dissertations in statistics, machine learning, and data science, guiding students from project design to final presentation.

 ---

 ### 🧭 Teaching Philosophy

-I believe in active learning through practical exercises, real data examples, and fostering critical thinking.
-I aim to create an inclusive environment where all students feel encouraged to participate and excel.
+I believe in **active learning** through hands-on exercises, real-world data applications, and an emphasis on critical thinking.
+My teaching aims to create an inclusive and supportive environment where all students feel encouraged to participate, challenge ideas, and achieve their full potential.

 ---

-### 🗂 Teaching Resources